If you are sick, disabled or caring for someone who is, you may qualify for certain benefits.

 There may be some other grants available that our advisers can access.

-If not, you’ll need to claim Universal Credit instead.
+If other cases, you’ll need to claim Universal Credit instead.

 Council Tax Reduction Council Tax Reduction can help you pay your council tax if you’re unemployed, on a low income or claiming benefits.
 You could be eligible if you’re on a low income or claim benefits.
 Your bill could be reduced by up to 100%.
 You can apply if you own your home, rent, are unemployed or working.
 If you live in West Dunbartonshire you can claim online.